tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/PITCHME.md

 - Grin - Not capped to a fixed supply
 - Static emission rate: constant 60 Grin block reward
-- block goal of 60 seconds
+- Block goal of 60 seconds
 - Result in 1 coin being created every second

 +++